philipvanderbroek/philipvanderbroek.github.io/Design System.md

 ### Challenges

 The design system initiative was challenging to resource.
 As a project it didn’t easily fit into our release schedule since it was ongoing and we and the developers would frequently have to trade off design system effort against high priority feature work or customer escalations.
-Some attempts to time box effort with a “Design System Week” helped, but were ultimately insufficient.
-Further efforts were made to integrate design system work into feature work.
-Again, this helped but was insufficient.
-By working with the VP of Engineering, I helped create a formal design system team with a dedicated dev leader and resource, which made a difference.
+By working with engineering, I helped create a formal design system team with a dedicated dev leader and resource, which made a difference.

-Collaborating with development was also a challenge.
-The front end team didn’t initially have a formal leader - they were all peers - which led to challenges with ownership and accountability.
-These were contributing factors to the creation of the formal design system team.

 ### Impact

 Before and After Image

-Despite the challenges, the design system had a large impact the product and the way we worked as Product and Engineering organization.
+Despite the challenges, the design system had a large impact the product and the way we worked as Product and Engineering groups.

 Upon leaving Trifacta, the CEO mentioned he thought the Design System was one of my biggest contributions to the company and was impressed I carved out the team’s time to focus on the initiative against competing priorities.